swarmstack/swarmstack/README.md

       name: swarmstack_net
 ```

-You'll need to expose your metrics in a Prometheus-compatible format on an HTTP port (traffic on the swarmstack_net overlay network is encrypted), and add the following labels to your service so that Prometheus will quickly start to scrape it.
-See [swarmstack/swarmstack/docker-compose.yml](https://github.com/swarmstack/swarmstack/blob/master/docker-compose.yml) for examples of services requesting to be monitored by Prometheus:
+You'll need to expose your metrics in a [Prometheus-compatible](https://www.youtube.com/watch?v=Zk09Mbu0YQk) format on an HTTP port (traffic on the swarmstack_net overlay network is encrypted), and add the following labels to your service so that Prometheus will quickly start to scrape it.
+See [swarmstack/swarmstack/docker-compose.yml](https://github.com/swarmstack/swarmstack/blob/master/docker-compose.yml) for examples of services announcing they wish to be monitored by Prometheus:

 ```
     deploy: